Sustainability Reporting

 - Various business units across the University have adopted the 'containers for change' program which helps by recycling containers and giving the funds to charity organisations.

-- High energy lights have been replaced with LED lights across our campuses.
+- High-energy lights have been replaced with LED lights across our campuses.

 - The School of Nursing, Midwifery and Social Sciences have adopted practices to reduce the consumption and production of waste including purchasing refurbished equipment and furniture instead of brand new items; minimising use of a manikins and utilising more sustainable task trainers; cleaning and repackaging consumables such as catheters and IV lines to mimic industry recourses for simulation exercises; and moving to electronic medical records platform for storage of simulated patient data.
-Read more about this on page 22 of the Sustainability Report.

 - We have implemented changes to our graduation ceremonies to adopt more sustainable practices including offering cold water bubblers and recyclable paper cups instead of plastic water bottles to guests and online graduation booklets instead of printed copies.